 The language of Chicano literature sprang from the indio-hispanic synthesis when the Spanish and Indian dialects of Mexico contacted and blended into Mexican Spanish, and later American English.
 Early Chicano writers composed primarily in Mexican-American Spanish, but contemporary writers have tended to write in a variety of languages, including Mexican Spanish, American English, and the Chicano caló—a blend of Spanish and English.
 Some writers chose to write bilingually, using both Spanish and English, which is reflective of the Chicano bilingual-bicultural experience.
 Dr. Philip Ortego, managing editor of the largest contemporary Chicano news magazine, La Luz, calls this the "binary phenomenon" of Chicano literature, meaning that the Chicano may use Spanish and English interchangeably in a literary piece.

 Chicano literature is rooted in the literary traditions of 16th century Spain and the oral traditions of the indio cultures of Mexico.
 Yet, in spite of the historical tenacity and cultural complexity of Chicano literature, much of the literature written about Chicanos by non-Chicanos has portrayed the Chicano as the progeny of a culture that was at its roots either docile or violent.
-Cecil Robinson, in his book, The Mexican in American Literature, observed that much of what has been portrayed as Chicano ethnicity has been the prejudices and biases of Anglo writers.
+Cecil Robinson, in his book With the Ears of Strangers: The Mexican in American Literature observed that much of what has been portrayed as Chicano ethnicity has been the prejudices and biases of Anglo writers.
 Early dime novels protrayed the "greasers" as compliant peasants one would mistake for pets; upon occasion the "greasers" were portrayed as likely to rise from the pits of docility to the pinnacle of treachery and banditry.
 The slumbering peón and the killing bandito were stock characters in the novels.

 Multi-ethnic Literature and Chicano Folklore